 Drive more profitable traffic to your site with relevant marketing content and ads.
 Quantcast Measure provides you with audience data to let your team optimize your marketing strategy.

-Another way to find likely converters is through the General Interests report.
-Included in the report is a list of Sites URLs.
+Another way to find likely converters is through the Traffic report.
+Included in the report is a list of Other Sites URLs.
 These are sites that your audience visits in high proportions, relative to the overall Internet population.

 Using this list, we can identify sites with similar audiences to focus your user acquisition efforts.

-Click “View Details” on the report for the full list of URLs.
+Click Other Sites tab on the report for the full list of URLs.

-We see here that our top 3 sites with the highest affinity are theinfautation.com, a food discovery guide; menupages.com, a restaurant menu and review directory; and menupix.com, a restaurant discovery tool.
+Let's say that the three sites with the highest index are theinfautation.com, a food discovery guide; menupages.com, a restaurant menu and review directory; and menupix.com, a restaurant discovery tool.